 Unlike the initial Lost California tapes, JFís 1973-74 recordings have long been in circulation among collectors.
 However, this series marks the first-ever digitization and dissemination directly from JFís cassette masters.
 The recordings were made with low-end equipment but yielded surprisingly listenable results.

-Like the Shrine shows from October we posted recently, Van is mixing recent material, covers and classics.
-The show begins with two unknown instrumental numbers (if you can identify the tunes, please do let us know) which lead to an instrumental ìMoondanceî intro before we hear someone say, ìAnd now ladies and gentleman, here is Van Morrison,î at which point ìMoondanceî stops and the band immediately goes into a high-stepping ìCome Running.î
+Like the preceding shows, Van is mixing recent material, covers and classics.
+The show begins with two unknown instrumental numbers (if you can identify the tunes, please do let us know) which lead to an instrumental ìMoondanceî intro before someones say, ìAnd now ladies and gentleman, here is Van Morrison,î at which point ìMoondanceî stops and the band immediately launches into ìCome Running.î

 ìCome Runningî sets the pace for a lively and largely up-tempo set.
-As at all the late í73 shows, Van again dips heavily into blues and R&B covers, including ìAinít Nothiní You Can Do,î made famous by Bobby ìBlueî Bland and penned by Don Robey and Joe Scott; John Lee Hookerís ìBoogie Chilleníî (one of just five known performances); and Willie Dixonís ìI Just Want To Make Love To You.î The rest of the show is loaded with crowd-pleasing material, including ìInto the Mystic,î ìDomino,î ìCaravan,î ìCypress Avenue,î ìHere Comes The Nightî and ìGloria.î
+As at all the late í73 shows, Van again dips heavily into blues and R&B covers, including ìAinít Nothiní You Can Do,î made famous by Bobby ìBlueî Bland and penned by Don Robey and Joe Scott; the aforementioned ìBoogie Chilleníî and ìHard Timesî; along with Willie Dixonís ìI Just Want To Make Love To You.î The rest of the show is loaded with crowd-pleasing material, including ìInto the Mystic,î ìDomino,î ìCaravan,î ìCypress Avenue,î ìHere Comes The Nightî and ìGloria.î

-Once again, our gratitude goes to JF, who reached out on DIME (you could be next!) and offered us his archive, which had been sitting in boxes for over 20 years, 6000 miles away from where he lives today.
-Like so many early tapers, he had great stories to tell and the memories flooded back as we sorted through reels and cassettes.
+Once again, our gratitude goes to JF, who reached out on DIME (you should be next!) and offered us his archive, which had been sitting in boxes for over 20 years, 6000 miles away from where he lives today.
+Like so many early tapers, he had great stories to tell and the memories flooded back as we sorted through tapes.
 We are pleased to be able to bring his work to all of you.
 Please let him know through your comments that you are, too.
 We also appreciate the unnamed Van collectors who helped get JFís masters back in his control.
+JF was also kind enough to include scans of his ticket stubs for this show which are included in the artwork.

-Thanks to Goody for checking the pitch.
-We always feel better when he has blessed an important transfer.
-We also want to acknowledge the value and work of http://ivan.vanomatic.de, the definitive Van Morrison setlist archive on the web.
+We want to acknowledge the value and work of http://ivan.vanomatic.de, the definitive Van Morrison setlist archive on the web.
 It has been a constant reference tool for this entire series.
-Finally, kudos to mjk5510, who continues his yeoman duty as JEMSí post-production and quality-control supervisor.
-His contributions are vital to getting the music to you.
+Of course kudos as well to mjk5510, who continues his essential role as JEMSí post-production and quality-control supervisor.
+He is as much a part of JEMS at this point as I am.

 BK for JEMS